dennmart/mongoshort/README.md

 What do I need?
 ===============

+Currently, I've only used MongoShort on Ruby 1.8.7.
+I haven't tested yet on Ruby 1.9, but will soon.

 To run MongoShort, download and install [MongoDB](http://www.mongodb.org/) for your system.
 I've tested MongoShort on MongoDB 1.4.x and 1.6.x, so it should work properly for either version.

 [Bundler](http://gembundler.com/) is now required to use MongoShort and setup all necessary RubyGems.
 I'm currently using the latest Release Candidate of Bundler (1.0.0.rc.5).
 To install the latest Release Candidate of Bundler, execute the following command: